-- Bb Collaborate Ultra Breakout Groups – assign students to breakout rooms during each class session, when needed
+- Class Collaborate Ultra Breakout Groups – assign students to breakout rooms during each class session, when needed

-- Zoom - Breakout Rooms – pre-assign students to groups prior to class, retaining same groups all semester
+- [Link for document 105194 is unavailable at this time]– pre-assign students to groups prior to class, retaining same groups all semester

 - Break the students out into 2-3-member breakout rooms, giving them time to “pair” and discuss